 And that's for the first chapter.

 Majo no Shinzou (Witch's Heart in English) is a Gaslamp Fantasy about a witch who's tirelessly seeking her heart, and her impact upon people she meets.
-Created by Matoba, it's published on Gangan Online.
-Has a beautiful artwork, and quite a captivating story.
+Created by Matoba, it was serialized in Gangan Online from 2012 to 2016.

 This manga provides examples of: